Drum Kit Noise Reduction:

 Bonus tip: Like your sticks, your bass drum beater has an impact on your drum volume level.
 If you’re using a hard beater (like plastic, rubber, metal, or wood), you’re going to have a much more cutting and loud bass drum sound.
-Try a fluffy beater, which has the smoothest and warmest sound, if you’re trying to reduce bass drum volume.
+Try a fluffy beater (like this one), which has the smoothest and warmest sound, if you’re trying to reduce bass drum volume.
 Check out the ultimate bass drum beater guide for more on beaters!

 Reduce Drum Volume Tip #5: Improve Your Dynamic Control

 As well as changing your equipment, you own movements will directly affect your drum volume.
 Having good dynamic control is not only useful for keeping the neighbours happy though… It’s something that will dramatically improve your performances and expression.
 Having good control over how hard or soft you hit each drum and cymbal will make you a better drummer.
 Your explosive accents will have more impact, and you’ll be able to draw the audience in with quieter moments.
 You’ll also be able to completely change a beat’s feel by simply playing some limbs louder or quieter than others.